daeuniverse/dae/docs/en/troubleshooting.md

 #### firewalld

+The default firewalld zones accept established and related traffic, which covers the replies dae injects on the WAN interface.
-If you use firewalld, it is hard to add mark support.
-You have to execute following commands every time machine boot and firewall rule changes:
+Older guides run the following command after every boot and firewall rule change.
+The command matches no packet on the host, because hijacked packets carry mark `0x8000000` only inside `daens`. dae does not need it:

 ```bash
 sudo nft 'insert rule inet firewalld filter_INPUT mark 0x8000000 accept'